Use the Canada country page as a compact orientation page, then open a province-and-violation calculator when your ticket type is clear.

 Insurance, points, deadlines, license status, and appeal pressure often matter more than browsing another local landing page.

-Open a live ticket hub only when it matches your issue
+Open a ticket page only when it matches your issue

-The retained ticket hubs are focused on searches where a broad country-level comparison can still help before a driver makes a decision.
+The relevant calculators are focused on searches where a broad country-level comparison can still help before a driver makes a decision.

 Use guides for the pay-versus-contest question

-If you already know the ticket type but are unsure what to do, a short decision guide is usually more useful than a thin local page.
+If you already know the ticket type but are unsure what to do, use the closest local calculator and one short decision guide before acting.

 Use these short guides when the next question is about insurance, points, deadlines, or whether the ticket is worth contesting.